Jan 11, 2023

 Have an About Us page ready to help visitors get to know your brand better.
 Share your brand’s values, goals, and purpose on this page to build trust with customers.

 The email address, phone number, and postal address should be visible on the Contact Us page.
+To increase credibility, use an email domain that matches your website name.
 Make sure to include a contact form, as it makes it easier for people to reach out to you for inquiries.

 2. Review the Checkout Page and Test the Payment Gateway